paralelogramo/Spring-Framework-Example/README.md

 # Spring Framework Example

-This project is an example of a Spring Framework application.
+**This project is an example of a Spring Framework application.
+It includes JWT for token handling and path access.
+It was tested on a MySQL database that has the following schema.**

 ## Schema